DrewDahlman/Vagrant-Quick-Start/readme.md

 ##Vagrant Quick Start
-A quick setup for rails apps using Vagrant for local dev.
+A quick setup for rails apps using Vagrant & Puppet for rails projects.

 ##To Use
 cd to rails app directory<br>